-Proposal Vote Required Broker Discretionary Voting Allowed Effect of Abstentions and Broker Non-Votes Proposal 1-To elect two members of the Board to serve until the 2023 annual meeting of shareholders Affirmative vote of a majority of the Abstentions and broker non-votes will and until their successors are duly votes cast at the Annual Meeting in have no effect on the result of the elected and qualified person or by proxy.
-No vote.
-Proposal 2-To ratify the selection of KPMG LLP as our independent registered public accounting firm Affirmative vote of a majority of the Abstentions and broker non-votes will for the fiscal year ending votes cast at the Annual Meeting in •• have no effect on the result of the December 31, 2020 person or by proxy.
-Yes vote.
-Proposal 3-To approve a proposal to allow the Company to reduce its asset coverage ratio to 150%, pursuant to Section 61(a)(2) of the A 60 Abstentions and broker non-votes will Investment Company Act of 1940, Affirmative vote of a majority of the have no effect on the result of the as amended, to become effective votes cast at the Annual Meeting in No the date after the Annual Meeting Proposal 4-To transact such other person or by proxy.
-INO vote. business as may properly come before the Annual Meeting, or any Affirmative vote of a majority of the Abstentions and broker non-votes will postponement or adjournment votes cast at the Annual Meeting in have no effect on the result of the No thereof person or by proxy.
-No vote.
+Proposal Vote Required Broker Discretionary Voting Allowed Effect of Abstentions and Broker Non-Votes Proposal 1 - To elect two members of the Board to serve until the 2024 annual meeting of shareholders and until their successors are duly elected and qualified Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
+No Abstentions and broker non-votes will have no effect on the result of the vote.
+Proposal 2 - To ratify the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
+Yes Abstentions and broker non-votes will have no effect on the result of the vote.
+Proposal 3 - To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
+No Abstentions and broker non-votes will have no effect on the result of the vote.

-You may vote "for" or "against," or abstain from voting on Proposal 1, Proposal 2, Proposal 3 and Proposal 4.
-The adoption of each of Proposal 1, Proposal 2, Proposal 3 and Proposal 4 requires the affirmative vote of the majority of votes cast for each such proposal at the Annual Meeting, meaning the number of shares voted "for" each proposal must exceed the number of shares voted "against" such proposal.
+You may vote "for" or "against," or abstain from voting on Proposal 1, Proposal 2 and Proposal 3.
+The adoption of each of Proposal 1, Proposal 2 and Proposal 3 requires the affirmative vote of the majority of votes cast for each such proposal at the Annual Meeting, meaning the number of shares voted "for" each proposal must exceed the number of shares voted "against" such proposal.
 The inspector of elections appointed for the Annual Meeting will separately tabulate "for" votes, "against" votes, "abstain" votes, and broker non-votes.